MasterGrimoire/codexMUNDI/README.md

 ## Model structure

-In this section, I will outline the expected JSON tags for each category.
-Failing to adhere to these tags and structure will cause your PR to be rejected or, worse, information to not show up in Grimoire 5e.
-In general, the JSON file for an object will look something like this.
+In this section, I will outline the expected JSON tags for each category - these are based on a default template I've received from beta testing the Grimoire's import file option.
+Failing to adhere to these tags and structure will cause your PR to be rejected.

 ### codexSPELLS.json